 Link to EM 534 Contemporary Topics in Constraints Management

 Link to Fast CRTs

 Link to Fast PRTs

-Live Sessions in Spring 2014 will be taught by Videostreaming over the Internet using Elluminate video conferencing software.
-It is available anywhere you have a high speed Internet connection.
+All lectures are Live Sessions taught by Videostreaming over the Internet using Blackboard Collaborate Live video conferencing software.
+This cours is available anywhere you have a high speed Internet connection.
 The course is taught one evening a week from the first full week in January through the end of April.

 completing this course in the TOC Thinking Process can receive a Jonah

 Certificate from TOCICO (the Theory of Constraints International Certification

 EM 526 is the TOC Thinking Process plus much discussion about other TOC topics.
 This class (with practice afterwards) is sufficient to prepare for the TOCICO Thinking Process Certification Exam.

 (See a Introduction to The Theory of Constraints: Constraints Management Overviews)